5 Estate-Planning Tasks That You Shouldn't Put Off

 Keeping tabs on the estate-planning rules during the past few years has been a little like watching Olympic-level table tennis: The action moves quickly, and it's difficult to keep up.

 The amount of assets that could pass estate-tax-free drifted upward for most of the 2000s, and the estate tax went away altogether in a single year, 2010.
-Extremely generous exclusion amounts, which allow estates of more than $5 million to escape the estate tax, have prevailed for 2011 and 2012.
-But the tax is set to return with a vengeance in 2013.
-Barring Congressional action, estates of $1 million will be subject to the estate tax starting next year, and the top estate tax rate will be 55%.
+Extremely generous exclusion amounts, which allowed estates valued up to just over $5 million to escape the estate tax, prevailed for 2011 and 2012.
+The estate tax was set to return with a vengeance starting this year as part of the so-called fiscal cliff, but the recently enacted tax package extended the generous estate tax laws.
+The estate tax exemption will remain up to just more than $5 million per individual (that amount will be inflation-adjusted), and the top estate tax rate will increase to 40% in 2013 from 35% in 2012.